 This is a two-hour class, presented by story expert, web designer and social media engineer Alastair Stephens.
 In the downloadable packet, you’ll find video and audio recordings of the lecture, including Q&As from the live audience, along with notes and a transcript of the key points.
 Those files are DRM free, and you’ll be able to keep them, watch or listen to them as often as you like, and copy them to any computer or device that you on.

+Not only are our classes discounted for the Half Price Sale, but they make perfect gifts for the writer in your life!
 If you’d like to send a digital gift certificate for this class, you’ll find instructions after check-out.
-If you have any questions about gift certificates and delivery, please email email@example.com!
+If you have any questions about gift certificates and delivery, please email firstname.lastname@example.org!

 The Journeyman Writer’s Handbook: Living And Working Online